 The Board of Directors draws the investors' attention to the fact that an investor will only be able to fully exercise its investor rights directly against the Company, notably the right to participate in general meetings of shareholders if the investor is itself registered and in its own name in the Company's Register of shareholders maintained by the Registrar and Transfer Agent.
-In cases where an investor invests in the Company through an intermediary investing into the Company in its own name but on behalf of the investor, it may not always be possible for the investor to exercise certain shareholder rights directly against the Company.
+In cases where an investor invests in the Company through an intermediary investing into the Company in its own name but on behalf of the investor, (i) it may not always be possible for the investor to exercise certain shareholder rights directly against the Company and (ii) investors' rights to indemnification in the event of Net Asset Value errors/non-compliance with the investor rules applicable to a Sub-Fund may be impacted and only exercisable indirectly.
 Investors should seek advice from their salesman or intermediary on their rights in the Company.